jackhaydock/Jackalope_Homebrew/README.md

   - **Jackalope: The Sea of Cyranos/J:Cyranos**: Stuff for my classic greek themed setting, The Sea of Cyranos.
   - **Jackalope: The Skies of Caligos/J:Caligos**: Stuff for my steampunk themed setting, The Skies of Caligos (includes firearms).
   - **Jackalope: Wheelchair/J:Wheelchair**: Wheelchair and upgrades (inspired by Combat Wheelchair but simplified).
-  - **Jackalope: Wild Subclasses/J:Wild**: Wild magic and chaos themed subclasses for multiple classes.
+  - **Jackalope: Wild Magic/J:Wild**: Wild magic and chaos themed subclasses and items.
 - Extra Collection (generally not allowed for actual play in my games unless stated otherwise)
   - **Jackalope: Partypack/J:Partypack**: Memes and character specific stuff.
 - Legacy Collection (generally not allowed for actual play in my games unless stated otherwise)